imaNNeo/ArcChartView/README.md

 }
 ```

-And then sync your gradle and take a tea.
+And then sync your gradle and take a tea .

 ## 2 - About The View